Forgot Password

 Snowman trek Bhutan high altitude trekking

 The Snowman Trek in Bhutan is considered one of the toughest treks in the world, crossing high-altitude passes and remote regions.
+This legendary trek takes you deep into the remote and untouched regions of northern Bhutan, following ancient trading routes that wind through some of the highest and most isolated parts of the Himalayas.

 • Duration: 25+ days